LukeMcM89/Password-Generator/README.md

 Upon various user selections, the password is randomly generated.

-Going forward I would like to move more away from 'var' and get into the habit of utilizing 'let' per industry standards.
-I made stylistic changes to the CSS in an effort to make the interface and overall webpage less abrasive and more appealing to the user than a stale, bright white screen.
+I made stylistic changes to the CSS in an effort to make the interface and overall webpage less abrasive and more appealing to the user, rather than a stale, bright-white screen.
+I also added an extra Copy-to-Clipboard function.

-Thank you for your time.
+Thank you for your time!

 Deployed website: https://lukemcm89.github.io/Password-Generator/